Compliance and Integrity

 We identify lessons from compliance-related matters that occur within the Mitsui & Co. group and develop recurrence prevention measures.
 Information about such matters that could be useful as reference for the development of compliance systems is shared across our entire group.

-In the fiscal year ended March 2020, we aimed to further accelerating these initiatives by formulating our Guidelines on the Establishment of a Compliance System at Affiliated Companies, which comprises a foundation of compulsory rules and principles that are required for the development of a compliance framework at an affiliated company.
+To further accelerate these initiatives, we formulated our Guidelines on the Establishment of a Compliance System at Affiliated Companies, which comprises a foundation of compulsory rules and principles that are required for the development of a compliance framework at an affiliated company.
+We first began implementing the guidelines for Japan subsidiaries in the fiscal year ended March 2020, and expanded it to overseas subsidiaries in the fiscal year ended March 2022.
 These guidelines are used to deepen discussions at Board of Directors meetings and other such occasions at respective affiliated companies in Japan so that each company can continue to strengthen its compliance framework based on its own issues and tasks.

 Facilitating Communication and Fostering a "Speak Up" Culture